Tuckasegee, West Fork, North Carolina, US

 2) Power generation on EFT through Cedar Cliff's powerhouse adds around 500cfs at the SR 1172 gauge.

-3) Releases through Thorpe Dam's gate are typically 250cfs.
+3) Releases through Thorpe Dam's gate are typically close to 250cfs.

-The only "glitch" in these "rules-of-thumb" that I can think of is the very rare circumstance when Duke opens Cedar Cliff Dam's flood gate, adding more water to EFT than the electricity-generating release .
-Very rare and typically only after very heavy rains. (-ga)
+Two glitches in these "rules-of-thumb" I can think of are 1) the rare circumstance when Duke opens Cedar Cliff Dam's flood gate, adding more water to EFT than the electricity-generating release, and 2) when Duke reports releases into WFT (link B) that aren't through the Thorpe Diversion Pipe.

 Kevin Colburn's story about the flow study pdf.
 Note that the second flow referred to in this story as "350cfs" was determined later to have actually been 250cfs.
 This optimal flow will be the one provided by releases starting in 2013.